-- 14.1 The general duties of the Council of Governors are to: - 14.1.1 hold the non-executive Directors individually and collectively to account for the performance of the Board of Directors; and - 14.1.2 represent the interests of the Members of the Trust as a whole and the interests of the public. - 14.2 The Trust will take steps to secure that Governors are equipped with the skills and knowledge they require in their capacity as such.
+- 14.1 The general duties of the Council of Governors are to: - 14.1.1 hold the Non-Executive Directors individually and collectively to account for the performance of the Board of Directors - 14.1.2 represent the interests of the members of the Trust, the public and staff as a whole - 14.1.3 feedback information about the Trust, its vision and its performance to members, the public and stakeholder organisations. - 14.2 The Trust will take steps to secure that Governors are equipped with the skills and knowledge they require in their capacity as such.